RobZyg/Assignment-2/index.md

 - Vincent, J 2018, ‘This free online tool uses AI to quickly remove the background from images’ The Verge, 2019 para 2, viewed 15 June 2019, https://www.theverge.com/2018/12/19/18148020/remove-bg-ai-background-foreground-without-photoshop

+## Group reflection
+What went well?
+What could be improved?
+At least one thing that was surprising?
+At least one thing that you have learned about groups?
+Remember to include in your section on Tools how well you think your Github log of activity reflects your group’s work on this assignment

+Overall, while the group did face some initial challenges in its organisation and coordination, I feel that we did work well together.
+As in any group assignment, there were communication problems around allocating work and assigning responsibility.
+This was emphasised more due the the online nature of the course.
+Being unable to meet up in tutorials or at a physical location makes it harder for the group to properly communicate.
+However, after a slightly slow start the group pulled together well, with everyone proactively pitching in what work they would be comfortable doing.
+A member of our group also suggested and set up a Discord server to use to communicate with others.
+This allowed us all to talk in real time about the project and any difficulties faced.
+For instance when Tim asked the group about uploading files to Github, Sebastian was able to demonstrate with screenshots the correct method.
+The most surprising thing we found was how almost every member of the team stepped up independently to contribute when needed.
+In past group projects it is quite common to see only a few individuals do the majority of the work, while the remainder of the team does very little.
+In this project though, after an initial suggestion of how work should be assigned, everyone volunteered to take parts on themselves.

+After discussing it on Discord together, we have all come to learn quite a few new things about working as a group.
+For instance, in order for the group to function it is important to have a platform that everyone can engage in and share ideas.
+Members of the group also felt that while we did not have a clear group leader that stepped up to allocate and assign work, we were still able to function to complete the project.
+Quite a few of us thought this was surprising, as while individual autonomy works well in self projects, group projects usually require a clear leader who steps up to organise everyone.
+Since the project lacked such a leader and still was completed, we learned that as long as we were all committed to success, no single individual needs to bear the burden of the work or organisation.